Seventh Generation cleaning product review – sponsored post

 The products I received either have a mild fragrance or are fragrance free.
 I really like the fragrance of the mint and lavender scented dishwashing liquid – two of my favourite herbs!

 Most of the products come in plastic bottles which are 100% recycled.
 One of the laundry detergents has a plastic inner and cardboard type outer made of repurposed fibre.
 It says on that bottle that ‘this package uses 66% less plastic (than a typical 2.9l laundry bottle)’.

 I am not a fan of plastic.
 One of the reasons I moved away from mainstream cleaning products was to avoid it where possible.
 Recycled plastics are one of the better plastic choices out there though and are currently preferable to biodegradable plastics.
 This is because biodegradable plastics often either end up in recycling or landfill, neither of which are beneficial.
 In landfill they don’t biodegrade because the conditions aren’t right.
-If they are put into the recycling they can contaminate the batch as they are not suitable for recycling.
-They also can’t be put into a compost heap as they won’t break down in a home compost bin.
+If these are put into recycling they contaminate the batch as they are unsuitable for recycling.
+They also won’t break down in a home compost bin.

 Sustainably sourced palm oil

 Seventh Generation add SLS to their laundry detergent and washing up liquid.
 The sodium lauryl sulphate (SLS) they use may have come from coconut oil or palm kernel oil .
 One of the reasons I stopped using conventional cleaning products was because I was trying to avoid palm oil.
 They say that: